AppPETs/developer-guidelines/ImplementationPhase.md

 An application MAY only install those updates independently, which do not change the application’s basic functionality from a data protection perspective.
 Applications MAY NOT update their basic functional behavior without informing the user.
 Updates SHOULD be confirmed by the user.
-Changes MUST be communicated to the user in an understandable and barrier-free manner (see → 2.1.1 Implementing a Privacy Policy and Terms Of Service).
+Changes MUST be communicated to the user in an understandable and barrier-free manner (see [Implementing a Privacy Policy and Terms Of Service](PreImplementationPhase.md#implementing-a-privacy-policy-and-terms-of-service-b2c)).
 This SHOULD definitely be practiced in relation to Anti-Features.

 ## Remote Wipe / Kill Switch